Chicago Fall Colors Featured in

 If you visit Chicago in the middle of October, you'll be treated to the splendor of scarlet, orange, and yellow.
 The city offers a number of lush parks, gardens, cemeteries, and old tree-lined streets packed with resplendent colors.
 You can soak in the vibrant foliage in the downtown area, where the colors will contrast with cityscape vistas.
 But if you're more into serene natural areas, make your way to the outskirts.

-Best places to view fall colors in Chicago
+Fall colors in Chicago

 Feel the fall vibes in the heart of the concrete jungle at the iconic Millennium Park.
 The famous Cloud Gate, or "The Bean," is especially enchanting when surrounded with glorious shades of fall.
 To the north, you'll find Lincoln Park, the largest one in Chicago, with red maples, birches, ashes, and elms aplenty.
 For unique backgrounds, head to the University of Chicago and view fall colors against the English Gothic architecture.
 Or choose the historic Graceland Cemetery with a wide variety of trees, featuring red oak, black walnut, sycamore, Ohio buckeye, and Norway spruce.